 Zunfthaus zur Waag

 Another one of our favorite restaurants with incredible history as it was built in 1315.
-Located in historic old town, you will enjoy more Zürich traditional specialties like Zürcher Geschnetzeltes (sliced veal in gravy) with Butterrosti (potato pancakes), fresh fish fillets and even a famous chocolate mousse for dessert.
+Located in the historic old town, you will enjoy more Zürich traditional specialties like Zürcher Geschnetzeltes (sliced veal in gravy) with Butterrosti (potato pancakes), fresh fish fillets, and even a famous chocolate mousse for dessert.

 Münsterhof 8 8001 Zürich, Switzerland